 - 1. its historical origins and development - 2. theological interpretation of its meaning, whether official or unofficial - 3. the relationship of this unit to other texts, symbols and rites, or to the year - 4. critical evaluation of the unit in practice today (Should it be done differently, and how?
 Should it be done at all?
 Why?) - 5. critical evaluation of its current understanding, whether official or unofficial (Should it be understood or explained differently than it usually is?
 How?
 Should some aspects of its meaning be emphasized more, or less?
 Why?)

-The final paper will be due April 5.
+The final paper will be due on the last day of class, April 6.

 Final Exam